SuperOfficeDocs/superoffice-docs/user-guide/en/admin/getting-started/parameter-examples.md

 The following gives you examples of how to use the parameters.

+## Example 1

-## Example with a central ODBC database with Data Source Name SuperOffice, not Travel
+Example with a central ODBC database with Data Source Name SuperOffice, not Travel

 **SuperOffice.ini:**